Merkoba/Meltdown/README.md

 This should just work after installing Python normally.

-This program doesn't have dependencies like `QT`, which can even cost money.

 Which means Meltdown is flexible and is able to run in many environments.

 ---